plast-lab/doop/README.md

 Example:

-    $ ./doop -a context-insensitive -j com.example.some.jar --platform java_4
+    $ ./doop -a context-insensitive -i com.example.some.jar --platform java_4
-    $ ./doop -a context-insensitive -j some-app.apk --platform android_24
+    $ ./doop -a context-insensitive -i some-app.apk --platform android_24

 #### Main class (--main)
 The main class to use as the entry point.
 This class must declare a method with signature `public static void main(String [])`.
 If not specified, Doop will try to infer this information from the manifest file of the provided jar file(s).

 Example:

-    $ ./doop -a context-insensitive -j com.example.some.jar --main com.example.some.Main
+    $ ./doop -a context-insensitive -i com.example.some.jar --main com.example.some.Main

 #### Timeout (-t, --timeout)
 Specify the analysis execution timeout in minutes.

 Example:

-    $ ./doop -a context-insensitive -j com.example.some.jar -t 120
+    $ ./doop -a context-insensitive -i com.example.some.jar -t 120

 The above analysis will run for a maximum of 2 hours (120 minutes).